Pterygium Eye Surgery & Treatment Woodville, Adelaide

 What is a Pterygium (Surfers eye)?

-A pterygium is a growth that appears on the thin, clear membrane on the surface of the eye (known as the conjunctiva), and which gradually extends on the cornea.
-It is not cancerous and it doesn’t affect other parts of the body, but if it spreads too far across the eye and over the pupil, a pterygium can ultimately affect your vision.
+A pterygium is a growth that appears as a thin, clear membrane on the surface of the eye (known as the conjunctiva) and gradually extends onto the cornea.
+While it isn’t cancerous and doesn’t spread to other parts of the body, a pterygium can affect your vision if it grows too far across the eye and over the pupil.
+In such a situation, pterygium eye surgery also called as Surfer’s eye surgery may be required to remove the pterygium and restore normal vision.

 Request an appointment